On-call Crew Manager Braintree

 *We are open to discuss working arrangements including flexibility over hours and location

 This role is a fixed-term opportunity.
-If the role is extended the extension or permanent position may be offered to the successful applicant ahead of any further recruitment process / If the role is made permanent, a further recruitment process will be required.
+If the role is extended (or made permanent), the extension or permanent position may be offered to the successful applicant ahead of any further recruitment process.

 The Role